-lastingness of, O it is an all youth!...
+lastingness of, O it is an all youth!…

 The ‘place’ Hopkins describes is one that is ‘prized’, ‘dearly’ sweet, fastened to its own ‘best being’.
-It is the very place sought and found in the Wreck: the heart that is the dwelling-place of God.
+It is the very place sought and found in The Wreck: the heart that is the dwelling place of divinity.
 ‘Where, where, where was a place?’
 Hopkins asks in The Wreck of the Deutschland, and the answer is found in the flight of the heart to the heart of Christ.
 Now once again, Hopkins’s vision of the heart is described through an abundance of metaphor that recalls Hopkins’s earlier ode.
 The heart is a key, a place, an eternal youth; Hopkins’s description of ‘an everlastingness’ suggests again the waters of the heart springing up to life everlasting (cf. Jn.
-4:14).
+4.14).
 As Hopkins writes in ‘God’s Grandeur’, this is the ‘dearest freshness deep down things’.
 It is the divine spirit sighing at the heart of creation and in human hearts, bringing the world to God.
 This is the working of the divine energies.
 Breath, fire and water, all convey the motion and movement of being – being as energeia, participating in that best being that is Christ.
 Hopkins’s exclamations are the heart’s sighs as it reaches up to the divine: ‘ah well where!’; ‘O it is an all youth! [my italics]’.
-That these sighs are the soul aspiring to God is made clearer as Hopkins urges the man or woman to forsake outward forms and turn to beauty’s ‘best being’.
-This is the inward beauty of the soul in cooperation with the divine Spirit
+That these sighs are the soul aspiring to God is made clearer as Hopkins urges the man or woman to forsake outwards forms and turn to beauty’s ‘best being’.
+This is the inner beauty of the soul in its cooperation with the divine spirit.

 Resign them, sign them, seal them, send them, motion them